TZstatsADS/Spring2021-Project3-group4/README.md

 Ai, Haosheng:constructed XGBoost model, testing on different tuning hyperparameters to optimize model.
 Constructed the test-day file that use to test on test set on the presentation day.
 Contributed to the presentation slides, main.rmd file.

-Shu, Chunyun: constructed K-Nearest Neighbor model, tuning the hyperparameter, cross validation and recorded scores from evaluation, both in R and Python.
+Shu, Chunyun: constructed K-Nearest Neighbor model, tuning the hyperparameter, performing cross validation and testing, recorded scores from evaluation, in both R and Python.
 She also ontributed to the presentation slides.

 Yuan, Serena: constructed SVM models, probabilistic and non-probabilistic, tuned the parameters, performed cross validation, plotted the linear SVM model, recorded scores from evaluation.
 Contributed to the presentation slides, participated in all project meetings, helped others with debugging.